graphsense/graphsense-setup/README.md

 # blockchain parsing
 docker-compose run parser-btc
 # ingest parsed data into raw Cassandra keyspace
-# (by default up to last block of previous day, since exchange rates are not
+# (by default, up to the last block of previous day, since exchange rates
-# available for current day)
+# are not available for the current day)
 docker-compose run ingest-btc
 # ingest exchange rates to Cassandra
 docker-compose run ingest-exchange-rates-btc